Dallas Estate Accounting Attorneys

 At Staubus and Randall, our Dallas estate accounting attorneys understand the stress and frustration of discovering the estate’s executor or administrator aren’t fulfilling their duties.
 You have a right to various accounting information while settling your loved one’s estate.
 Our team can represent your interests and pursue legal action on your behalf.

-If you face a dispute regarding an estate’s accounting, call Staubus and Randall at 214-691-3411 for your free consultation today.
+If you face a dispute regarding an estate’s accounting, call Staubus and Randall at 214-691-3411 for your consultation today.